inversion-api/inversion-engine/README.md

 ### Javadocs

-For all Handler configuration options or to understand how to use Snooze as a framework for a custom application check out the Javadocs.
+For all Handler configuration options or to understand how to use Inversion as a framework for a custom application check out the Javadocs.

  * 0.3.x - https://rocketpartners.github.io/rckt_snooze/0.3.x/javadoc/